DecodeGenetics/Ratatosk/README.md

   By default, Ratatosk outputs all bases (corrected and uncorrected).
 By using `-t`, bases with a low correction quality score are trimmed and split.
 Specifically, given a minimum quality score *Q* (`-t Q`), only subsequences of the corrected long reads for which the bases have a correction quality score equal to or larger than *Q* are output.
 Each output subsequence will have `@name/i` as name where `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
 Note that only subsequences larger than the *k2*-mer size in Ratatosk (63) are output.

+- **Correction rounds** (`-r`)

+  By default, Ratatosk only performs one correction round (`-r 1`) during the 1st correction pass but multiple correction rounds can also be performed to improve the reads accuracy.
+We advise to use 4 rounds of correction (`-r 4`) which is twice as slow as one correction round.

 ### Advanced options

 The default *k1*/*k2*-mer lengths (1st/2nd correction passes) are 31/63.
 To work with larger *k*-mers (using `-k/-K`), you must compile Ratatosk with a larger `MAX_KMER_SIZE` parameter where `MAX_KMER_SIZE=round(k2 + 1, 32)`, i.e. (*k2* + 1) rounded to the larger multiple of 32.
 Specifying `MAX_KMER_SIZE` at compilation is done as follows when entering the `cmake` command: